Fortunately, he's running the state, not the Nation.

 "Oh, I like them all," Patrick began.

-Realizing, perhaps from the faces of the press corps, that this would not do, he added,"I mean, Big Papi, he's a pretty special -- he's a pretty special contributor.
+Apparently realizing that this would not do, he quickly added, "I mean, Big Papi, he's a pretty special - he's a pretty special contributor.
 Manny has been fantastic in this last, uh, in this last series.
 I've been excited about the rookie who's come up."

 What's his name, now?

-"You know his name," he said.
-He paused.
-Then he mumbled, "Is it Ellsbury?"
+"You know what his name is," he said, hesitating.
+"Is it Ellsbury?"

-Or did he mean Dustin Pedroia, the team's other star rookie?
+Or did he mean Dustin Pedroia, the other star rookie?

-"I follow them close enough," the governor said blithely.
+"I follow them close enough," Patrick said blithely.
 "Especially this time of year."